"Whenever a doctor cannot do good, he must be kept from doing harm."

 Some of the individuals and organizations noted in Dr. Ashley's email have done a disservice to women by misleading them with inaccurate information through an organized and aggressive campaign "against thermography".
 I do not have to sell anyone on the benefits of Breast Thermography, Thermograms speak for themselves.

-The medical practice of monitoring and analyzing a body's temperature to help determine risk, improvement or worsening of a physiologic/pathologic process has been utilized for thousands of years ."
+The common sense practice of monitoring and analyzing a body's temperature to help determine risk, improvement or worsening of a physiologic/pathologic process has been utilized for thousands of years ."

 Gaea Powell, Board Certified Thermographer and Breast Health Advocate